atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ; M ■'
 in.. .
 JS|4 ^
-ifs “Law! papa!" replied she, “all i;;; I i; : i; | people of fashion wear it fo; and you
+ifs Law! papa!" replied she, all i;;; I i; : i; | people of fashion wear it fo; and you
 ‘I I; LI
-M “will abiblutely spoil it, if you touch
+M will abiblutely spoil it, if you touch
-II LII * “it.
+II LII * it.
 Besides, I hate to be called Folly." i
 Ho !i '• i
 *!^ i; f